stijnderyckere/genid/README.md

 # genid

-CLI tool that generated all sorts of common ID's: ObjectID, UUID,...
+CLI to generate common identifiers such as ObjectID and UUID.